 - “And then He will send the angels, and He will gather His elect from the four winds;5quotation/allusion to Zechariah 2:6 and Deuteronomy 30:4 from earth’s end as far as heaven’s end.

-- “And learn from the parable of the fig tree: When its branch becomes tender and sprouts leaves, you know that summer is near.
+- “And learn from the parable of the fig tree: When its branch already became tender and sprouts leaves, you know that summer is near.

-- “In this way also, when you see these things happening know that He is near, at the doors.
+- “In this way also, you know that He is near at the doors when you see these things happening.

 - “Amen I tell you that this generation definitely won’t pass away until all these things happen.